jonnonz1/nz-statute-book/acts/public/1994/maritime-transport-act-1994.md

   (td) ship traffic separation and management schemes:
   (u) such matters as may be necessary—
     (i) to enable New Zealand to become a party to any international convention, protocol, or agreement relating to maritime transport:
-    (ii) to implement such international practices or standards relating to maritime transport as may, from time to time, be recommended by the International Maritime Organisation:
+    (ii) to implement any international practices or standards relating to maritime transport or maritime labour that may, from time to time, be recommended by the International Maritime Organization or the International Labour Organization:
   (v) assisting maritime safety and security, including (but not limited to) personal security:
   (w) assisting economic development:
   (x) improving access and mobility: